 - Epsom salts can also release tension and decrease stress levels “creating a calming effect,” says Alysa Boan, a certified personal trainer.
 She recommends using them in warm water to encourage relaxation.

 - You can improve sleep quality and provide your body with the “ability to relax more fully into deep REM sleep,” says Patterson.
-She says the magnesium can help aid vital sleep hormones like melatonin.
+She says magnesium can help aid vital sleep hormones like melatonin.

 - Epsom salts are a natural anti-inflammatory, as they can increase blood circulation.
 This “aids in recovery from exercise and muscle soreness,” says Patterson.